pcengines/apu2-documentation/README.md

 * `develop` - where current development takes place periodically synced with coreboot master
 * `rel_x.y.z` - release branches described below
+* `feature_branch` - sample feature branch name for workflow explanation needs

+# Feature/bug fix development

+We are in favor of [Test Driven Bug Fixing (TDBF)](https://geeknarrator.com/2018/01/28/test-driven-bug-fixing-guidelines/).

+1. Create automated test that validate feature or reproduce bug - test fails at this point
+2. Push `coreboot's master branch` to `master`
+3. Update `develop` by `master`
+4. Checkout `feature_branch` from `develop`
+5. Commit changes to `feature_branch`
+6. Run regression tests and fix bugs - test written in point 1 should pass at this point
+7. Submit PR to `develop`

 # Steps for new release